 In this link, Google explains how you can do all this.

 There is nothing more frustrating than doing a Google search, finding exactly the result you wanted, but facing a 404 error that prevents you from viewing the content.

 You must have been there and know how it feels.
 Google also knows that this is a problem for the user experience and usually penalizes the pages that frequently present this error.

 Error 404 is a site response to a user request.
-When it appears, it means that the user requested an address, the site was able to communicate with the server but did not find the requested address.
+When it appears, it means that the user requested an address, and the site was able to communicate with the server but did not find the requested address.

 This can happen when a page has its URL changed, and the user tries to access the old URL.
-To prevent them from encountering a 404 Error, sites can redirect visitors to the correct URL by applying 301 redirection.
+To prevent them from encountering a 404 Error, sites can redirect visitors to the correct URL by applying 301 redirections.

 However, these errors can happen even if all URLs are correct.
 When the URL has a typing error, for example, Error 404 may appear.
 In this case, to prevent the user from leaving the site, you can create a custom error page, suggesting other paths to the visitor.

 Another very common error — and frustrating experience for users — is the unavailability of the website.
 In this case, the visitor is not faced with an error page.
 They simply cannot find the site!

 Even worse, when this happens, Google can’t read the site either.
 And so the pages cannot be indexed.
 When this happens frequently, the search engine understands that your site no longer exists.
 This way, your site could disappear from searches.